plyalyut/MagicSquare/README.md

--Using numbers 1-9, there is only one unique 3x3 magic square -Adding a constant onto each value in a magic square creates another magic square -Multiplying each value in a magic square by a constant creates another magic square
+-Using numbers 1-9, there is only one unique 3x3 magic square -Adding a constant onto each value in a magic square creates another magic square -Multiplying each value in a magic square by a constant creates another magic square -There exists a 3x3 magic square of only odd numbers -There exists a 3x3 magic square of only even numbers

 four_by_four.rkt:
 magic_square.rkt provides a general framework for constructing magic squares of any NxN sized board.